PawelTroka/TROKA.Software.SmartHome/README.md

 <sup>15</sup> Currently not supported.
 Should be possible to develop a component for it (https://community.home-assistant.io/t/d-link-water-sensor-dch-s160/40397), or simply use IFTTT and webhooks (https://www.reddit.com/r/homeassistant/comments/cv9y1m/dlink_water_sensor/).

+<sup>16</sup> Currently not supported but there seems to be some motion in the development community: https://community.home-assistant.io/t/bticino-door-entry-for-classe300x13e/116517 and API is open: https://portal.developer.legrand.com/docs/services/classe-300x13e-v2